 These features are editorial, meaning they are produced without a financial incentive.
 The right editorial content can work wonders, and I’ll leave it to our good friends at LFA and PR Dispatch, or Bristol-based favourites Konichiwa and Arrow Publicity to show off the very best of PR.

-The opportunities we’re going to cover are traditional advertisements, or editorial-style advertisements – cleverly called advertorials – any publication inclusion that comes with an invoice.
+The opportunities we’re going to cover are traditional advertisements or editorial-style advertisements – cleverly called advertorials – so basically any published inclusion that comes with an invoice attached.

 Is this within your marketing budget?